 Includes FTEs which are reimbursed from the NIH Common Fund.

-- Substance Abuse and Mental Health Services Administration.
-Results from the 2009 National Survey on Drug Use and Health: Mental Health Findings (Office of Applied Studies, NSDUH Series H-39, HHS Publication No. SMA 10-4609).
-Rockville, MD: Substance Abuse and Mental Health Services Administration, 2010.
+- Substance Abuse and Mental Health Services Administration, Results from the 2010 National Survey on Drug Use and Health: Mental Health Findings, NSDUH Series H-42, HHS Publication No. (SMA) 11-4667.
+Rockville, MD: Substance Abuse and Mental Health Services Administration, 2012.